Research

 Provox® Activalve® RCT

 The Provox® Activalve® RCT is a multi-site, international randomized trial examining whether the Provox® Activalve® extends device life in routine users (i.e., not as a “problem solver”).
-It examines different replacement strategies for indwelling voice prostheses in individuals who have undergone total laryngectomy.
-This study compares standard voice prosthesis replacements with routine, crossover and prophylactic use of the Provox® Activalve®, an FDA-approved device designed to reduce premature device failure.
-The primary objective is to understand whether the use of the Provox® Activalve® improves device life, reduces complications and better supports patients’ quality of life.
+The trial will also examine different replacement strategies for indwelling voice prostheses in individuals who have undergone total laryngectomy.
+This study compares standard voice prosthesis replacements with routine and prophylactic exchange models of the Provox® Activalve®, an FDA-approved device approved for the indication of premature device failure.
+The primary objective is to examine expanded indications for use of the Provox® Activalve® to improve device life and optimize quality of life after surgery.

 Functional outcomes measurement for oncology clinical trials